nhu92/popgen2021/HWE.md

 2. Building up software environment
 3. Getting familiar to VCF file format
 4. Using vcftools and/or angsd to calculate HWE
-5. Result display and interpretation
+5. Result visulization and interpretation
 ---

 ## Environment Setup